Cassian of Imola: Cultural references

-There are at least two references in modern literature to Cassian.
 In the novel A Confederacy of Dunces by John Kennedy Toole, protagonist Ignatius Reilly informs one of his professors that "St. Cassian of Imola was stabbed to death by his students with their styli," a holy death that his professor would not merit.
-Annie Dillard also makes a reference to him in her 1992 novel The Living.
+Annie Dillard also makes reference to him in her 1992 novel The Living.
 Bethel College had a Cassianus Lounge in the faculty offices area.

-The famous German jurist Carl Schmitt, named the place in which he spent his late years (in Plettenberg) as "San Casciano".
+The German jurist Carl Schmitt, named the place in which he spent his late years (in Plettenberg) as "San Casciano".
 According to the common opinion (for the own Schmitt, the most obvious interpretation), this referred to some place near Florence, Italy (called San Casciano) in which Machiavelli spent the time during which he wrote some of his most influential works.
-Schmitt acknowledges this view but addresses as "exoteric".
-On the other hand, the "esoteric" interpretation of the choice would be actually related to the very Saint Cassian of Imola.
-Carl Schmitt identified with the Catholic martyr insofar as he also felt as some sort of teacher assassinated or stabbed (i.e. betrayed) by his own students (e.g. by Otto Kirchheimer).

-In the musical, Ride the Cyclone, a 2008 musical with a 2016 Off-Broadway run, the cast of deceased students are all members of the fictional St. Cassian High School Chamber Choir.
+In Ride the Cyclone, a 2008 musical with a 2016 Off-Broadway run, the cast of deceased students are all members of the fictional St. Cassian High School Chamber Choir.